YongpengFu/github-slideshow/_posts/0000-01-02-YongpengFu.md

 layout: slide
 title: "Welcome to our GitHubDesktop slide!"
 ---
-This is my awesome file:tata
+This is my awesome file:tata:
 Use the left arrow to go back!